Bambu-Research-Group/RFID-Tag-Guide/README.md

    * Each block is encrypted with a different key
 * Encryption Keys
    * Keys are unique to each RFID tag.
 Even if you discover the key for one tag, that doesn't mean you can use that same key to unlock a different tag.
-   * Keys are likely derived from the UID.
-The UID goes through an algorithm (known only by Bambu) to reveal a set of keys for each block
+   * As of 11/19/24, keys can be derived from the UID.
+After reading the UID from the tag, the KDF (key derivation function) can be used to derive the 16 keys.
-   * Keys can be sniffed by using a device (such as a ProxMark 3) to listen in on the communication between the AMS and the rfid tag.
+   * (Outdated, sniffing is no longer required now that the KDF is known) Keys can be sniffed by using a device (such as a ProxMark 3) to listen in on the communication between the AMS and the rfid tag.
    * Once the keys have been sniffed, they can be saved and used to read the contents of the tag directly (without an AMS).
 (Reminder, the saved keys will ONLY work for the tag they were sniffed from)
 * RSA Signature
    * One of the blocks contains a 2048-bit RSA Signature